-Patrick J. Norton, 58, has been a director since 2003.
-Mr. Norton retired as Executive Vice President and Chief Financial Officer of The Scotts Company, a consumer lawn and garden products company, in January 2003.
-Mr. Norton served as Executive Vice President and Chief Financial Officer of The Scotts Company from May 2000 until his retirement.
+Patrick J. Norton, 59, has been a director since 2003.
+Mr. Norton served as Executive Vice President and Chief Financial Officer of The Scotts Company, a consumer lawn and garden products company, from May 2000 until his retirement in January 2003.
 Mr. Norton also serves as a director of The Scotts Company.
 He is a member of the Compensation and Executive Committees.